A conjectural improvement for inequalities related to regulators of number fields: Classifying number fields with small regulator

+\begin{proof} Assume $\diff$ is not principal.
+Since the class of $\diff$ is known to be a square in the class group of $K$ \cite[p.234]{heckeLectures}, the size of this group must be at least 3.
+By Class Field Theory, there exists an abelian unramified extension $L/K$ of degree at least 3, and the absence of ramification implies

-\begin{rmk} Given $K\in\Fr$, let $\delta_{n,r_2}$ be a proved lower bound for the discriminant of number fields with signature $(3r_1,3r_2)$.
-If $|d_K|< \delta_{n,r_2}$, then we can replace the factors 2 in \eqref{LowerBoundRegolatore} and in Corollary \ref{CoroLowerBoundReg} with a factor 4 (see \cite[Section 3.2]{regulators} for details).
-Lower bounds for discriminants can be found in Diaz y Diaz' tables \cite{y1980tables} for several degrees and signatures. \end{rmk}
+Now, if the ratio $r_1/n$ is fixed, the root discriminant increases monotonically in the degree $n$ of the field \cite{pohst1975berechnung} and so $|d_K|^{1/[K:\Q]}\geq \delta_{3r_1,3r_2}$. \end{proof} Lower bounds for root discriminants can be found in Diaz y Diaz' tables \cite{y1980tables} for several degrees and signatures. \end{rmk}